 (b) any loss or damage consequential upon an interruption, diminution, or termination of supply referred to in paragraph (a).

-[Clause 6 inserted by No. 58 of 1999 s.
-52; amended by No. 28 of 2006 s.
+[Clause 6 inserted: No. 58 of 1999 s.
+52; amended: No. 28 of 2006 s.
 181.]

 7. Powers of entry

 (1) While a state of emergency exists and for so long afterwards as the circumstances reasonably require, a person given powers by this Schedule may, without notice and without any warrant other than this subclause, immediately enter onto or into any land, premises or thing if it is necessary to do so to exercise any of those powers.